isomerpages/govtech-gobusiness/_FAQ/1ge1-wedding.md

 #### **30. If I have a wedding reception of up to 50 persons now, can I have another reception should the limits be increased subsequently?**
 The conditions for the holding of marriage solemnizations and wedding receptions during the COVID-19 situation will depend on the prevailing circumstances and policies.
 Based on the current limit of one reception per couple, a second reception is not allowed.

-With effect from 3 October 2020, the cap for wedding receptions will be increased to 100 persons, split across multiple zones of up to 50 persons each, or split by staggered timings with up to 50 persons in each slot.
-For more information on zoning and staggered timing requirements with effect from 3 Oct 2020, please refer to section VII of the FAQs.
+<span style="color:red">With effect from 3 October 2020, the cap for wedding receptions will be increased to 100 persons, split across multiple zones of up to 50 persons each, or split by staggered timings with up to 50 persons in each slot.
+For more information on zoning and staggered timing requirements with effect from 3 Oct 2020, please refer to section VII of the FAQs.</span>

 #### **31. Must the 50 people in the solemnization and reception be the same?**
 No, they need not be the same 50 people unless the events are conducted back-to-back.
 However, you are encouraged to keep your number of social contacts to a minimum to reduce the risk of large clusters forming.

-With effect from 3 October 2020, the cap for solemnizations in external venues, such as places of worship and hotels, will be increased to 100 persons in total, split across multiple zones of up to 50 persons each.
+<span style="color:red">With effect from 3 October 2020, the cap for solemnizations in external venues, such as places of worship and hotels, will be increased to 100 persons in total, split across multiple zones of up to 50 persons each.
 The cap for wedding receptions will also be increased to 100 persons, split across multiple zones of up to 50 persons each, or split by staggered timings with up to 50 persons in each slot.
-For more information on zoning and staggered timing requirements with effect from 3 Oct 2020, please refer to section VII of the FAQs.
+For more information on zoning and staggered timing requirements with effect from 3 Oct 2020, please refer to section VII of the FAQs.</span>

 #### **32. Can a wedding couple hold one wedding reception for more than 50 people, as long as only 50 people attend per designated time slot?**
 No. Each wedding couple can have only one reception, where the total number of attendees has to be capped at 50 persons throughout the entire event (i.e. only 50 attendees in total), or a lower number subject to the size of the premise and safe management requirements.
 This excludes vendors and premise staff (kept to a minimum).

-With effect from 3 October 2020, the cap for wedding receptions will be increased to 100 persons, split across multiple zones of up to 50 persons each, or split by staggered timings with up to 50 persons in each slot.
-For more information on zoning and staggered timing requirements with effect from 3 Oct 2020, please refer to section VII of the FAQs.
+<span style="color:red">With effect from 3 October 2020, the cap for wedding receptions will be increased to 100 persons, split across multiple zones of up to 50 persons each, or split by staggered timings with up to 50 persons in each slot.
+For more information on zoning and staggered timing requirements with effect from 3 Oct 2020, please refer to section VII of the FAQs.</span>

 #### **33. If there are certain guests that attend the reception purely to meet and greet the couple and leave straightaway without sitting in to eat and drink, would they be counted as part of the 50 people attendees limit?**
 The total number of attendees has to be capped at 50 persons throughout the entire event (i.e. only 50 attendees in total), or a lower number subject to the size of the premise and safe management requirements.
 This includes those who attend the reception for a short duration without eating or drinking.

-With effect from 3 October 2020, the cap for wedding receptions will be increased to 100 persons, split across multiple zones of up to 50 persons each, or split by staggered timings with up to 50 persons in each slot.
-For more information on zoning and staggered timing requirements with effect from 3 Oct 2020, please refer to section VII of the FAQs.
+<span style="color:red">With effect from 3 October 2020, the cap for wedding receptions will be increased to 100 persons, split across multiple zones of up to 50 persons each, or split by staggered timings with up to 50 persons in each slot.
+For more information on zoning and staggered timing requirements with effect from 3 Oct 2020, please refer to section VII of the FAQs.</span>

 #### **34. Are there any duration limits or time restrictions for wedding reception/solemnization?**
 There is no fixed time frame/ duration limit, but it is recommended to keep the sessions as brief as possible.
 The total number of attendees has to be capped at 50 persons throughout the entire event (i.e. only 50 attendees in total) or a lower number subject to the size of the premise and safe management requirements.
 Note that only up to 10 persons are allowed for solemnization in homes and in ROM(M) excluding the licensed solemnizer, and vendors (kept to a minimum).
 In other external solemnization venues, such as places of worship or hotels, the cap is up to 50 persons, or the safe capacity of the venue whichever is lower, excluding licensed solemnizer, and vendors (kept to a minimum).
 Alcohol cannot be served or consumed after 10.30pm.

-With effect from 3 October 2020, the cap for wedding receptions will be increased to 100 persons, split across multiple zones of up to 50 persons each, or split by staggered timings with up to 50 persons in each slot.
-For more information on zoning and staggered timing requirements with effect from 3 Oct 2020, please refer to section VII of the FAQs.
+<span style="color:red">With effect from 3 October 2020, the cap for wedding receptions will be increased to 100 persons, split across multiple zones of up to 50 persons each, or split by staggered timings with up to 50 persons in each slot.
+For more information on zoning and staggered timing requirements with effect from 3 Oct 2020, please refer to section VII of the FAQs.</span>

 #### **35. Does the set up of the ceremony allow for a stage, reception table etc?**
 A stage can be set up as part of the ceremony, but there should be no intermingling between the wedding party and other groups of guests, or between groups of guests.
 A reception table is allowed, if it is to receive guests when they arrive.
 However, any interactions should be minimized.
 E-check-in or other contactless methods of registration should be adopted where possible.